archbobo/boboweike/challenges/challenge-guidelines.md

 ### Avoid "Leading The Witness"

-One goal of TypeHero is to keep things as real-world as possible (except in the case of challenges that are literally just "for science" like JSON parsers, etc.).
+One goal of 波波微课 is to keep things as real-world as possible (except in the case of challenges that are literally just "for science" like JSON parsers, etc.).
 That means that you want to give people as much on-the-ground experience as possible.
 You want users to leave a challenge feeling like they actually learned or accomplished something (or both!).

 We want to encourage good behaviors that will carry users into their daily work.